mariosknl/private-events/README.md

 - Invitation

 # Associations
-- User can create events and also send invitation to other users.
+- Users can create events and also send invitations to other users.
 - A User can only see an event if only it has been invited to.
 The creator of the event is automatically being invited to that event.
 - Invited Users are also able to invite other users to the event.